What's the recovery like for Medical Weight Loss?

 Weeks 4–12

-Appetite suppression becomes more consistent.
+Appetite suppression becomes steady and predictable.
 Weight loss typically begins in this window.
-Follow your provider's dietary guidance.
+Protein and hydration matter more than ever to protect muscle.

 Ongoing